DavidUWL/project-5/README.md

 <hr>

 ### Emails
+Gmail was used for the deployed site as an SMTP server for sending emails to customers for both account related information and for order confirmations.
+The setup documentation for this can be found [here.](https://support.google.com/a/answer/176600?hl=en)
 <details>
   <summary>
     Users will be sent an email on signup to verify their account via a unique URL (Account verifcation is disabled for this project - the  email is still sent however.)